alimert-t/tail_fsd/README.md

 1. Parent molecule potential energy file
 2. Daughter molecule potential energy file
 3. Flag to indicate R-independent calculation.
-If set, a single R value is used for all calculations.
-The default is False, meaning that if this flag is not given, calculation is done as a function of R.
+If set, a single R-value is used for all calculations.
+The default is False, meaning that if this flag is not given, the calculation is done as a function of R.
 4. The constant R point to use for R-independent calculations.
-This flag is only neccesary if the flag above is given.
+This flag is only necessary if the flag above is given.
-5. File name, extension is set to ".snm" by default.
+5. File name.
+The file extension is set to ".snm" by default.

 #### Example Usage: